Associate Director, Human Resources (Workplace Relations)

 - the thesis is submitted for examination, after which time the candidate holds the status of 'Under Examination', or

 Governance of the Academic Internship Scheme operates through the Research Degrees Committee.

-Academic Interns will be supported cooperatively as a University-wide group, involving administrative collaboration across the Research Students Centre, Human Resources Department, Learning and Teaching Unit and the Division of Technology, Information and Learning Support, with the Pro Vice-Chancellor (Graduate Research and Development) as the responsible senior officer.
+Academic Interns will be supported cooperatively as a University-wide group, involving administrative collaboration across the Graduate Research Centre, Human Resources Department, Learning and Teaching Unit and the Finance Business Solutions Division, with the Pro Vice-Chancellor (Graduate Research and Development) as the responsible senior officer.
 Day-to-day supervision of interns will be at school level.